PowerDNS/pdns/pdns/recursordist/docs/performance.rst

 Note that only the source IP is used to select a condition to evaluate.
 It is undefined what happens if a subnet occurs multiple times in all :ref:`setting-yaml-logging.opentelemetry_trace_conditions`.

-To generate OpenTelemetry Trace information for all queries (matching the 5.3.x behaviour), the follwing condition can be used:
+To generate OpenTelemetry Trace information for all queries (matching the 5.3.x behaviour), the following condition can be used:

 .. code-block:: yaml